furlongm/patchman/INSTALL.md

 #### Memcached

-You can optionally enable memcached to reduce the load on your server.
+Memcached can optionally be run to reduce the load on the server.

 ```shell
 apt-get install memcached python-memcache